shaaz212/binqad/website/README.md

-# Binqad Business Services LLC - Website
+# binQad Business Services LLC - Website

 ## Overview

-A professional, responsive static website for Binqad Business Services LLC, a UAE-based business consultancy company.
+A professional, responsive static website for binQad Business Services LLC, a UAE-based business consultancy company.
 The website features a modern violet theme, smooth animations, and comprehensive information about the company's services.

 ## Features